shybil/GettingAndCleaningData/README.md

 # Prerequisites

-Create a directory(e.g. C:\Master) that will be used as the master directory for github This directory will contain the run_analysis.R file which you can Pull from Github
+Create a directory(e.g. C:\Master) that will be used as the master directory.
+This directory will contain the run_analysis.R file.

-Manually download the data and unzipped the files into the subdirectory under master "UCI HAR Dataset" The run_analysis.R file will reference this subdirectory for data when executed.
+Manually download the data and unzipped the files into a subdirectory, named "UCI HAR Dataset", under the master directory.
+The run_analysis.R file will reference this subdirectory for data when executed.

-Programmatically, I could have used the following in my code(but curl gave me problems due to a system issue i had)
+Programmatically, you could inject the following into the beginning of the R code.

 url='https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip'
 download.file(url,destfile='projectdata.zip',method='curl')